UPC/ravada/docs/docs/Automatic_daily_operations.rst

 ==========================

 It is possible to configure automatic daily cleaning operations.
-You may want to keep the system from having unused running virtual machines.
+You may want to keep the system from having idle virtual machines.
 Using the *Ravada CLI* you can stop or hibernate machines at a given time.